elugens/hello-javascript/docs/the-javascript-language/promises-async-await.md/promise-basics.md

 **Promises, async/await: Promises**

-**Question: Explain, the function and Syntax of the Promise object in JavaScript?**
+### Explain, the function and Syntax of the Promise object in JavaScript?

 **Interview Answer:** A promise is an object that may produce a single value sometime in the future: either a resolved value, or a reason that it is not resolved, an error.
 A promise may be in one of 3 possible states: fulfilled, rejected, or pending.
 Promise users can attach callbacks to handle the fulfilled value or the reason for rejection.